Sanofi-Public/PMCB-CellBridge/README.md

 The pipeline inputs (required) is one folder containing:

-1) A metadata file (a comma separated file in CSV format) containing demographic and experimental information.
-The metadata file can be either 'sample_based' or 'cell_based'.
-NOTEs: one column containing the name of samples is required in both metadata types and must be named 'sample'; for 'sample_based' metadata, each row should be associated with one sample; for 'cell_based' metadata, each row should be associated with one cell; the column with cell id information must be named 'cell'; the column name 'sample_id' is reserved for the pipeline.
+1) A metadata file (a comma separated file in `CSV` format) containing demographic and experimental information.
+The metadata file can be either `sample_based` or `cell_based`.
+NOTEs: one column containing the name of samples is required in both metadata types and must be named `sample`; for `sample_based` metadata, each row should be associated with one sample; for `cell_based` metadata, each row should be associated with one cell; the column with cell id information must be named `cell`; the column name `sample_id` is reserved for the pipeline.
-2) Sample data: the standard 10X 'cellranger count' outputs; three barcodes, features, and gene-cell count TAR.GZ files or H5 files per each sample.
+2) Sample data: the standard 10X `cellranger count` outputs; three barcodes, features, and gene-cell count TAR.GZ files or H5 files per each sample.
 The data corresponding to each sample must be provided in separate folders.
-The name of each folder must be the same as the sample names provided in the 'sample' column of the metadata file.
+The name of each folder must be the same as the sample names provided in the `sample` column of the metadata file.

 ---